2019 OR Excellence Speaker Bios

 Karen Rowan, MSN, RN-BC, CNOR

 Karen Rowan, MSN, RN-BC, CNOR, is the director of system perioperative education at Northwell Health in Lake Success, N.Y.
 While serving as a perioperative clinical nurse educator at Winthrop University Hospital, Ms. Rowan organized the facility’s first Robotic Surgery Conference for all medical staff, RNs and CSTs.

 Kim S. Schaap, MD, is an orthopedic surgeon for the St. Cloud (Minn.)
 Surgical Center, an 11-room facility that performs about 10,000 multispecialty cases each year.
 Dr. Schaap has a special interest in sports medicine — including arthroscopic knee and shoulder procedures as well as minimally invasive joint replacements — and is experienced in robotically assisted joint replacement.

-Kari Scholz, RN, BSN, CAPA, is the PACU nurse manager and QI team leader for the St. Cloud (Minn.)
-Surgical Center, an 11-room facility that performs about 10,000 multispecialty cases each year, where she has been instrumental in leading the facility’s joint replacement quality metrics program.
-Ms. Scholz is spearheading St. Cloud Surgical Center’s efforts to become AAAHC Ortho Certified for Joint cases.
+Amy Shepard, BSN, RN, is the PACU nurse manager, and Education Nurse for the St. Cloud (Minn.)
+Surgical Center, an 11-room facility that performs about 10,000 multispecialty cases each year.
+Amy has been instrumental in supporting the facility's joint replacement program and AAAHC Orthopedic certification.

 Ashish Sinha, MD, PhD, DABA, MBA